Meet Faye Brookes, Dancing on Ice 2021 contestant and Corrie star

 What has Faye Brooks scored so far?

 After one skate, Faye is top of the pile with a seriously impressive score of 31.5/40.
-For her first dance, this bodes extremely well for her and her quest to make the final and win the show.
+In Week Three, Faye and Hamish placed third with 29 points for their performance to Supercalifragilisticexpialidocious as part of musical week.

 What has Faye Brookes said about joining Dancing on Ice?